chef-boneyard/opscode-pushy-server/oc-pushy-pedant/README.md

 Building
 ========

 This repository currently requires a .deb build from the pushy branch of opscode-omnibus; it also requires that zeromq (version 2, not 3) be built before it's loaded.
+This should only be a temporary requirement until the zeromq lib is added to opscode-omnibus.

 1. Using the pushy .deb, build the OPC dev VM with 'rake start'.